PrimaryStrawberry/FionnaManagerDecomp/README.md

 the apk will give you permission warnings, its safe to ignore it. (or just build it from the source)

 I will move things over to godot 4 a little later.

+## Enhanced Version Features:

+- Bust size is now interpolated
+- Bust size can now grow forever (scales the last frame)
+- Added a new button "+ Bust" that increases the bust size by .5
+- Repositioned the anchor for the breast sprite to allow for smoother scaling.

 ## Changes

  - Added Buttons to instantly set maximum stats.